There are many different types of meditation which all work to slow down the chatter of the mind and promote relaxation and mental clarity.

 Oceanhouse Media, Inc.

 This app is produced by Bernie Siegel, MD, the surgeon, teacher and author of Love, Medicine & Miracles, Prescriptions for Living, and Help Me to Heal.
-This audio program is geared to overcoming life's pressures and anxieties through guided imagery and self-hypnosis.
-Select and play the individual affirmations of your choice, create a customized playlist, loop your playlist to repeat your favorite affirmations, and set a sleep timer to listen for a customized period of time.
+The program is geared to overcoming life's pressures and anxieties through guided imagery and self-hypnosis.
+Select and play the individual affirmations of your choice, create a customized playlist, and set a sleep timer to listen for a customized period of time.
 It helps you deal with negative thoughts, past hurts, stress, grief, and other conditions that contribute to a lack of well-being.
-By repeated listening outmoded thought patterns will dissipate and be replaced by new thought patterns that support a healthier physical and mental state.
+By repeated listening outmoded thought patterns will grow less strong and be replaced by new thought patterns that support a healthier physical and mental state.

 Logiciel iLB (SENC)